ChloeSAPage/recipe-API/README.md

 ## **Getting started guide**

-This API is *not* hosted and thus will need to be installed on your local machine.
+This API is _not_ hosted and thus will need to be installed on your local machine.

 > [!IMPORTANT]
 > You will need:

-- [ ]  MySQL database
+> -   [ ] MySQL database

 ### Installing